renancaraujo/dart_only_plugin_demo/packages/pasteboard/README.md

-# Pasteboard macos
+# Pasteboard pLUGIN

-A plugin for the Pastebord API (NSPasteboard) for flutter and Dart macos apps.
+A Federated dart-only plugin to handle desktop clipboard.

-This was created to show the capability of having access to native APIs from Dart and Flutter without having to write platform channels.
+Also, it totally independent of flutter.
+So anyone could use this on dart CLIs too.